 Students who are continuing their study of Spanish begun in secondary school, review four skills: listening, speaking, reading, and writing.
 Aspects of culture and civilization are stressed.
-Language laboratory is required.
+Online work is required.

 4 credit hours.
-Gen. Ed.
-Category SB.
 Prerequisite: two years of secondary school Spanish or consent of department chair.
 Not open to students who have completed SPAN 101 or 102.
 Offered fall and spring.